gitforwork2/gitforwork.github.io/_posts/2017-01-21-h4-ead-application.md

 ---
 layout: post
-title: H4 EAD application process and documents - Complete guide
+title: H4 EAD application process and documents - 2017 Guide
-date: 2017-01-28
+date: 2017-02-19
 tags: H4 EAD
 comments: true
 description: H4 Visa EAD documents and application.
-EAD for H4 - Complete guide
+EAD for H4 - Complete guide.
+2017 Guide
 ---
 If you are looking for H4 EAD application process and documentation, you have come to the right place.
 Applying for EAD and Social Security Number (SSN) can be a long a process.
 This guide is to cover the steps for obtaining EAD work permit.
 ![H4-EAD-sample](/assets/images/posts/h4-ead-sample.jpg)